CCE on 2, Tyler Haynes Commons 201

 Cassie Price, CCE community initiatives and program manager, holds a B.A. in English literature with a minor in history from the College of William and Mary and has worked as an editor and writer.
 Before coming to the CCE in September 2007, she handled many aspects of the experiential-education curriculum for the University's Jepson School of Leadership Studies, forging some strong university-community partnerships in the process.

-Price currently coordinates the Build It initiative, the David D. Burhans Civic Fellowship, and the Deborah L. Marsh Civic Fellowship for the CCE.
+Price currently coordinates the Build It initiative, the David D. Burhans, the Deborah L. Marsh, and the F. Amanda DeBusk Civic Fellowships for the CCE.
 She also serves as the staff advisor for the the student organization FAME (Future American Men of Excellence).
 She is an honorary member of the Golden Key International Honour Society.

-Grace Leonard is the 2012-2013 CCE Civic Fellow.
-She graduated from University of Richmond in 2012 with a B.A. in anthropology and a minor in geography.
-Prior to joining the CCE, she was a curatorial assistant at the University Museums and spent a summer housekeeping at a ranch in Wyoming.
-While in college, Leonard participated in Build It for four years as a mentor with Youth Life Foundation of Richmond and completed a Burhans Civic Fellowship.
-Her thesis research combined community-based learning and ethnographic research to explore nonprofit management in Richmond and northern Ghana.
+As an undergraduate, Leonard was a curatorial assistant at the University Museums and participated in Build It for four years as a mentor with Youth Life Foundation of Richmond.
+She completed a Burhans Civic Fellowship that led to her thesis research which combined community-based learning and ethnographic research to explore nonprofit management and community development in Richmond and northern Ghana.

 VISTA Mentor Program Coordinator